Q: What interests you?

 Q: Tell me a bit about growing up in Pittsburgh and the influence it had on your work.

 I grew up in industrial Pittsburgh of the 70’s and 80’s, and still recall the smell of pollution on summer mornings.
 My father spent his career at US Steel.
 We drove American cars.
 It was city proud of its blue collar and melting-pot constituents and still is.
 Growing up and experiencing life through the lens of industry, while being introduced to the idea of exotic places, catalyzed an internal need to go out and explore and experience natural, untouched places.

 By my mid-20’s, I was drawn to the west and to open, vast, remote places.

 An enthusiasm for exploration.
 My twin and I spent our childhood exploring on bikes; to find and see new things equaled continuous excitement.
 Since high school, I’ve continued to venture into the unknown, spending time in environments as different or far away from mine as I can find.

 Q: It seems that this city eventually inspired the move West to Idaho and its protected environment.

-Yes, I drove to Idaho in ‘92, where I have been for the past 30 years surrounded by the one of the largest areas of protected land in the US.
+Yes, in ’92 I borrowed $500 from my parents and drove to Idaho, where I have been for the past 30 years surrounded by the one of the largest areas of protected land in the US.
 I wanted to live in a place where the natural environment dictated the way of life, where one could sense its physical geography.
 Our 4 distinct seasons, five surrounding mountain ranges, hillside ordinances, and Dark Sky Preserve make it possible to notice the changing of the seasons nearly daily.

 Q: Photography is a medium based on the preservation of a single moment.
 Are you attempting to document a changing landscape by freezing it in time?